 Financial R&R: 2022 ICI Investment Management Conference Recap

 Risks within the investment management sector are expected to see an uptick with regard to oversight, enforcement and compliance.
-Ron Borys and Ryan Farnsworth, Alliant, sits down with Tyler Entwistle, Alliant, discussing the risks and key takeaways learned at the 2022 Investment Management Conference.
+Ron Borys and Ryan Farnsworth, Alliant Financial Institutions, sits down with Tyler Entwistle, Alliant, discussing the risks and key takeaways learned at the 2022 Investment Management Conference.

 Welcome to Financial R&R, a show dedicated to financial insurance and risk management solutions and trends shaping the market.
 Today.
 Here are your host, Ron Borys and Ryan Farnsworth.

 Well, welcome, everyone.
 This is Ron Borys, and this is the latest edition of the financial R and R. I am here with Ryan Farnsworth.
 And today our special guest is Tyler Entwistle.
 Tyler and Ryan spent last week in Palm Desert, California at the 2022 ICI Risk and Insurance Management conference.
 And given our support of that event annually and the market share that we have in the 40 Act mutual fund space, we thought it would be great to invite Tyler on to talk to Ryan and I about some key takeaways, right?
 As we know the intent is very widely tended by many lawyers and other subject matter experts, and certainly people who are responsible for managing risk in the 40 Act space.
 So, Tyler welcome.